 ARTWORK DISPLAY @ PUNGGOL21

-To celebrate Singapore's 52nd year of independence, our P1 and P2 pupils created artwork to depict Singapore icons.
+To celebrate Singapore’s 52nd year of independence, our P1 and P2 students created artwork to depict Singapore icons.
 Their art pieces are being exhibited to the public at Punggol 21 Community Centre from 31 July to 14 August 2017.